lngo/BSidesCBR2023-badge-hacks/README.md

 The badge shall have circuitpython ENABLED.
 However, the USB mode is not working yet.
 One needs to run python via REPL by connecting to the badge's COM port.

+Once the REPL is ready via the COM port terminal, the code of circuitpython_clock.py can be copied to the REPL and the clock will run on the screen.

+TODO: Get USB feature fully working on the board.

 A more story of this hack can be found here https://www.longngo.net/making/a-hack-of-the-bsidescbr-2023-conference-badge/